Construction of Your Pest-Proof Fence

 The first phase of the construction of a pest-proof fence is for Xcluder® staff to inspect the proposed site with the client.
 During this inspection, Xcluder® walk over and view the proposed fence line, allowing them to determine any specific requirements for construction and fencing components.

 The design and planning process is the perfect opportunity to discuss with our customers who does what.
-Some customers want the full package, where Xcluder provide everything from concept to completed fence in a one-stop shop.
-Other customers have their own resources that they can use in the project (e.g. they can do their own earthworks or have their own post supplier).
+Some customers want the full package, other customers have their own resources that they can use in the project (e.g. they can do their own earthworks or have their own post supplier).
 We are flexible about how much or how little we do to help get your project completed successfully to a pest proof standard.
 Contact us to discuss your needs.

 Construction of the Base Fence